rdharini2001/Selective-State-Space-Observers-for-Estimate-Driven-Robot-Control-Under-Intermittent-Sensing/README.md

 The default training backend is PyTorch.
 Existing NumPy checkpoints can be evaluated without `autograd`; this fixes compatibility problems in the original repository on modern Python/NumPy.

-## Reproduce the strengthened study
+## Reproduce the experiments and results

-### Fast verification using bundled checkpoints/results
+### Fast verification using bundled checkpoints

 ```bash
 pytest